Why Do I Need Lasting Powers of Attorney ?

 Why Lasting Power of Attorney?
 Because up until your 18th birthday, your parents can make decisions on your behalf.
 Once you are 18, they have no legal control over you, so if you fall off your bike, get spiked or fall off a mountain, they have no legal control over what happens to you or your assets.
 I have personally seen several perfectly competent people permanently lose capacity after drug misadventures, and the prevalence of those seems to be rising.

 Who does?
-Social Services will step in to take any immediately necessary action and report to the Court of Protection with further recommendations.
+Social Services will take any necessary immediate action and report to the Court of Protection with further recommendations.

-But if you don’t, it is a big deal.
+But if you don’t have Lasting Powers of Attorney, it is a big deal.
 Someone has to apply to the Court of Protection to be appointed as your Deputy.

 What is a Court of Protection Deputy?